GoInterject/GoInterject.github.io/wGetStarted/L-Create-ReportMacro.md

 ##  **Overview:**

 Report Macro is an excel formula provided by INTERJECT.
-It allows IINTERJECT to interact with publicly defined VBA functions on a report.
+It allows INTERJECT to interact with publicly defined VBA functions on a report.
 Report Macro is useful for specialized reports where a customized action needs to be taken.
 This action can be built into a VBA Macro based on the complex needs of the report.
 Then, ReportMacro() is used to execute the custom action at the right point within the reporting process.

 ###  Using Report Macro